-Damage Resistances bludgeoning, piercing, and slashing damage from nonmagical attacks that aren't byeshk

-Damage Vulnerabilities psychic
+Damage Resistances bludgeoning, piercing, and slashing damage from nonmagical attacks that aren't byeshk Damage Vulnerabilities psychic Senses darkvision 60 ft., passive Perception 9 Languages Undercommon

-Languages Undercommon Challenge 1/2 (100 XP)
+Challenge 1/2 (100 XP)

 Double Actions.
 At the start of combat, a dolgrim rolls initiative twice, gaining a full turn (action, bonus action, and movement) on each resulting initiative count.
 It regains its reaction at the start of both turns in a round.